 No new COVID-19 case in Arunachal Pradesh

-Itanagar: Arunachal Pradesh did not report any fresh COVID-19 case in the last three days, a senior health department official said on Monday.
+Itanagar: Arunachal Pradesh did not report any new COVID-19 case in the last 24 hours, a senior health department official said on Wednesday.

-One more person recuperated from the disease on Sunday taking the total number of recoveries to 16,773, State Surveillance Officer (SSO) Dr Lobsang Jampa said.

-Arunachal Pradesh currently has three active COVID-19 cases, while 56 people have succumbed to the infection so far.
+Arunachal Pradesh currently has three active COVID-19 cases, while 16,774 people have recovered from the disease so far, he said.

-Meanwhile, State Immunization Officer (SIO) Dimong Padung said that 22,118 health care workers and frontline workers have received vaccine shots so far in the state.
+Meanwhile, State Immunization Officer (SIO) Dimong Padung said that 15,584 health and frontline workers have received vaccine shots so far in the state.

 The health department has been carrying out the inoculation drive four days a week -- Monday, Thursday, Friday and Saturday.